 “It is a challenge for sure, but we have been preparing for this for the past few years.
 A lot of new technology has been implemented, and processes have been digitalised.
 We have developed the standards for all our activities and have a professional and committed team to ensure sustainable operation,” Fitipaldo says.

 Forestry in Uruguay is a relatively young sector.
 It began with the ratification of the National Forestry Act in 1987.
 The law allowed the establishment of the first eucalyptus and pine tree plantations, and today around 6% of the territory of Uruguay consists of forest plantations.
 UPM has been developing eucalyptus plantations in the country since the early 1990s.

-UPM manages a total of 466,000 hectares of its own and leased land in the west and northeast of Uruguay.
+UPM manages a total of over 500,000 hectares of its own and leased land in the west and northeast of Uruguay.
 Of this vast area, 60% is used for eucalyptus plantations.
 The rest is left unplanted and consists of grasslands used for cattle grazing as well as protected areas, and infrastructure.
 The practices of sustainable forestry management have been finetuned during the past three decades, and today sustainability is given due consideration during the whole growth cycle of the eucalyptus tree.

 Eucalyptus has naturally good growth conditions in Uruguay.
 The country has a mild climate with temperatures around 12-25°C and very little variation between seasons.
 The rainfall remains stable between 1,200 to 1,500 mm per year, and there is no dry season.
 The native forests, which represent about 5% of Uruguay, are all protected.
 The primary vegetation type is pampa or grassy plains, and there are no rainforests.